-The government provides support for obtaining education or training to the unemployed to increase their qualifications in finding a job in new industries.
+The government provides support in the form of education or training to the unemployed to increase their skills for finding a job in a new industry.

 The government subsidizes the relocation of unemployed individuals from regions with high structural unemployment to other regions.
 In addition, the government can offer subsidies or incentives to companies to create job opportunities in depressed regions.

 3. Decrease or remove unemployment benefits

 The government can choose to remove unemployment benefits to incentivize the unemployed to find a job as soon as possible.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: